Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Real dataset example

 The maximization problem in \eqref{log lik 1} will be denoted as the \textit{MLE of the standard problem}, whereas the maximization problem in \eqref{log lik 2} will be called the \textit{MLE of the extended problem}.

-The dataset used in this section consists of real non-life insurance claims with their associated deductibles and maximal covers.
-The lower-truncated and right-censored i.i.d.~claims $Z_i$ taking values in the interval $[0,1]$ are obtained using the transformation \eqref{claim transform} as well as a rescaling with the maximal cover $M$.
-In total, we have $n = 126\,026$ observations for $Z_i$, with an empirical point mass in $1$ equal to $0.034$ and an empirical mean equal to $0.339$.
-The histogram and the empirical density of the claims that are strictly smaller than $1$ are illustrated in the left and the right plot of Figure \ref{Dataset used}, respectively.
+The dataset used in this section consists of claims observations from private property insurance.
+Private property usually includes deductibles to reduce the number of small claims, and hence, administrative expenses, e.g. , a sufficiently high deductible implies that not every lost umbrella gets reported to the insurance company as stolen.
+Secondly, private property includes maximal covers that may depend on the underlying peril.
+We have $n = 126\,026$ claims $Y_i$ above the deductible $d$ and we scale them by the maximal cover providing us with normalized lower-truncated and right-censored claims $Z_i$ for $i = 1, \dots, n$.
+We assume that these normalized claims $Z_i$ are i.i.d. and follow a distribution belonging to the Bernegger class.

+Some summary statistics of the claims $Z_i$ are provided in Table \ref{Tab:Summary statistics} and the empirical (observed) density of the claims that are strictly smaller than $1$ is shown in Figure \ref{Dataset used}, we have an empirical mean of $0.339$ and the observed point mass in 1 is $0.034$, i.e., the insurance company pays the maximal cover on $3.4 \%$ of the claims.

-These normalized losses $Z_i$, along with different models, will be used to solve the above MLE maximization problems in order to produce the results of this section.
-For this, we use the {\sf R} function {\it optim} in order to minimize the sum of the negative of the log-likelihoods evaluated at $Z_i$, after having possibly transformed our parameters in a way to ensure that they lie in a suitable open domain, as described below.
+These normalized losses $Z_i$, along with different models from the Bernegger class, will be used to solve the above MLE maximization problems in order to produce the results of this section.
+For this, we use the {\sf R} function {\it optim} in order to minimize the sum of the negative of the log-likelihoods evaluated at $Z_i$, after having possibly transformed our parameters in a way to ensure that they lie in a suitable open domain, this is described below.
+The results of the best model from the Bernegger class will then be compared to lower-truncated and right-censored log-normal and gamma models at the end of this section.
 The first fitted model is the classical MBBEFD model of Bernegger \cite{Bernegger}.